Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 PHYSIOLOGICAL BASES

 The implementation of activity is carried out on the basis of psychophysiological mechanisms studied in line with the “physiology of activity” by N.A., Bernstein, the theory of “functional systems” by P.K.
-Anokhin and ideas about the systemic organization of higher cortical functions by A.R.
+Anokhin and ideas about the systemic organization of higher cortical functions of A.R.
 Luria.

-CLASSIFICATION OF SPECIES
+CLASSIFICATIONS OF SPECIES

 There is a huge variety of human activities.
 In psychology, it is customary to distinguish the main types of activity: play, learning and work.